jklang/waterino/README.md

 # waterino
-Plant watering system controlled by Arduino and Python
+Plant watering system controlled by Arduino and monitored using RPi and python

 ## Installation
 ### Install Requirements: